TVC Rocket Development

 Before I get ahead of myself, let me explain what Thrust Vector Control (TVC) is.
 When a rocket is launched, the force that is exerted on the rocket in an upwards direction is called thrust.
 This force is actually a reaction force against the rocket that occurs when a motor is burned and it exerts a force from the motor onto the atmosphere.

 TVC controls the direction of the rocket by controlling the thrust, or the direction of the thrust vector.
-(I believe that it is not called thrust control as the magnitude of the thrust cannot be controlled in such a way and it is the direction of the force vector).
+It is called thrust VECTOR control rather than thrust control because the magnitude of the thrust cannot be controlled.
+Instead, we control only the direction of the thrust vector (yes i repeated myself).

 My research delves into the types of TVC systems used in model rockets and of course my sources.